How many people stay on Fetlar?

-Yes, there is a B&B at Gord, and self-catering cottages Bethany and Tresta Croft House; The Lodge and Peerie house in Houbie, and a Camping Bod at Aith.
+Yes, there is a Guest House at Gord, and self-catering cottages Bethany and Tresta Croft House, The Lodge and Peerie House.
+There is also a Camping Bod at Aith.

 Are there any places to eat?

-The B&B do meals for non-residents by prior arrangement.
+The Guest House serves meals for non-residents by prior arrangement.
 There is a Cafe at the shop which normally runs during shop hours, see this link for the latest details and opening times.
 It serves homemade soup, hot and cold rolls and home bakes with hot and cold drinks.
 Please contact them to check on the latest opening hours.
 Fetlar Interpretive Centre is open May-September inclusive 7 days a week and offers hot drinks and snacks such as biscuits and confectionery.

 What about toilets?